Oligarchic topography of Ukraine

 The interests of the Rothschilds strongly clash with the interests of Russia.
 Remember that when we talkabout the interests of the USA and of Britain, there are different interest groups in these countries.
 Not for nothing the great French geopolitical analyst Alexandre Del Valle talks about not the foreign policy of the US, but the foreign politicians of the US.
 There are different clans.
 The clans behind Obama want one thing, and the clans behind the neo-cons want something completely different.
 So they really have different foreign policies.
 The Rothchilds busily exploit crises and chaos which can be manipulated by the world players in order to buy up assets in Ukraine, likewise in Central Asia, and where possible in Russia.
 It is about gaining control of resource economies.
 That is a very important aspect.

-The Rockefellers have more modest interests.
-For example, Chevron Corporation, which is in the Rockefeller empire.
+The Rockefellers have more modest interests, for example, the Chevron Ukraine Corporation which is in the Rockefeller empire.
 The Ivano-Frankivsk region was basically handed to them by Yanukovych.
 It’s hard to even say whether Ivano-Frankivsk belongs to Ukraine or belongs to Chevron Corporation.
 The Rockefellers are more interested in Western Ukraine than Eastern.

 Israeli interests in Ukraine